davidlee06/WeatherWear/README.md

 -   docker run --name weatherwear-db-container -d -p 5432:5432 weatherwear-db-image
 -   docker exec weatherwear-db-container psql -d postgres -f /script/init_db.sql;

-**TODO:**
+After these steps are completed, run
+-   yarn start
+from the context of /"pathname"/WeatherWear
+If that doesn't work run it from /"pathname"/WeatherWear/server **TODO:**

 -   corner case where user token is expired, they try to add to locker and it says image was added to locker, but then when they go to locker it isn't there, fix that